nietras/nietras.github.io/_posts/2026-06-28-steam-machine-vs-plasma-pc.md

 | CPU Cooler  | Thermalright Peerless Assassin 120 SE          |                      [260](https://www.pricerunner.dk/pl/184-3207363733/Computer-koeling/Thermalright-Peerless-Assassin-120-SE-Sammenlign-Priser) |   ~35 |
 | **Total**   |                                                |                                                                                                                                         **10140** | **~1359** |

+Most components are of good quality, the GPU has pretty bad cooler, though, and the case is as cheap as it gets, but you get a decent PSU, SSD and CPU cooler.

 ## **Plasma PC™** Specifications

 Turning this into specifications ala Steam Machine you get the below.
 Notably,